Categoricity for an inferential $\omega$-logic and in $L_{\omega_1,\omega}$: Rules, Valuations and Logical Inferentialism

 \begin{notation} {\rm Logics:

-A logic $\Lscr$ consists of the lexical and semantic items defined below and two maps delineating the true (in a model) sentences (2) and the provable ones (3).
+A logic $\Lscr$ consists of the lexical items defined below and two maps delineating the true (in a model) sentences (2) and the provable ones (3).

-\begin{enumerate} \item Syntax: \begin{enumerate} \item In this paper, a logic $\Lscr$ specifies logical operators including propositional connectives $\&$, $\vee$, $\sim$ and the first order quantifiers\footnote{Of course, \cite{modthelog} deals with many generalized quantifiers; but here all quantifiers are first order since we consider only $L_{\omega,\omega}$ and $L_{\omega_1,\omega}$ while modifying the inference rules for $L_{\omega,\omega}$.
-A key point of \cite{modthelog} is that in general the logics considered need not have rules of inference.
-Finding categorical such rules is one of the goals of our program.} ($\forall$, $\exists$) with a list of symbols for variables.
+\begin{enumerate} \item Syntax: \begin{enumerate} \item In this paper, a logic $\Lscr$ specifies logical operators including propositional connectives $\&$, $\vee$, $\sim$ and the first order quantifiers\footnote{Of course, \cite{modthelog} deals with many generalized quantifiers; but here all quantifiers are first order since we consider only $L_{\omega,\omega}$ and $L_{\omega_1,\omega}$, which allows countable conjunctions and disjunctions, while modifying the inference rules for $L_{\omega,\omega}$.
+While in \cite{modthelog}, the logics considered need not have rules of inference, finding categorical such rules is one of our goals.} ($\forall$, $\exists$) with a list of symbols for variables.